Interview Query

 SQL (Structured Query Language) is one of the most important querying languages in use today to access and transform relational databases.
 A common SQL problem statement is to perform a database manipulation based on conditional logic.

 The CASE WHEN statement provides flexibility in expressing conditional logic as it can handle multiple conditions.
-To perform conditional aggregation, the SUM function combined with CASE WHEN in SQL will achieve optimized results.
+To aggregate with conditions, the SUM CASE WHENfunction in SQL can achieve optimized results.

-In this article, we’ll briefly touch upon the SUM() and CASE() functions, some common use cases, and how the two functions can be nested.
+In this article, we’ll guide you to use SUM() and CASE() functions, some common use cases, and how the two functions can be nested.
 We will also explore some real-life examples for practice and provide a few useful tips to ensure error-free, optimized code.

 SQL CASE() Function Review